GoogleCloudDataproc/spark-spanner-connector/README.md

 ## Downloading and Using the Connector

 You can find the released jar file from the Releases tag on right of the github page.
 The name pattern is spark-3.1-spanner-x.x.x.jar.
 The 3.1 indicates the driver depends on the Spark 3.1 and x.x.x is the Spark Spanner connector version.
+The alternative way is to use `gs://spark-lib/spanner/spark-3.1-spanner-0.0.1-BETA.jar` directly.

 ### Connector to Spark Compatibility Matrix
 | Connector \ Spark                     | 2.3     | 2.4<br>(Scala 2.11) | 2.4<br>(Scala 2.12) | 3.0     | 3.1     | 3.2     | 3.3     |